Ed Wood: Cross-dressing

-In Rudolph Grey's 1992 biography Nightmare of Ecstasy: The Life and Art of Edward D. Wood Jr., Wood's wife Kathy O’Hara recalls that Wood told her that his mother dressed him in girls' clothing as a child.
-O’Hara stated that Wood's transvestitism was not a sexual inclination, but rather a neomaternal comfort derived mainly from angora fabric (angora is featured in many of Wood's films).
+In Rudolph Grey's 1992 biography Nightmare of Ecstasy: The Life and Art of Edward D. Wood Jr., Wood's wife Kathy O'Hara recalls that Wood told her that his mother dressed him in girls' clothing as a child.
+O'Hara stated that Wood's cross-dressing was not a sexual inclination, but rather a neomaternal comfort derived mainly from angora fabric (angora is featured in many of Wood's films).
 Even in his later years, Wood was not shy about going out in public dressed in drag as "Shirley", his female alter ego (a name that appeared in many of his screenplays and stories).
-In his partly autobiographical film Glen or Glenda, the heterosexual Wood takes pains to emphasize that a male transvestite is not automatically also a homosexual.
+In his partly autobiographical film Glen or Glenda, the heterosexual Wood takes pains to emphasize that a male cross-dresser is not automatically also a homosexual.
+In a 1996 interview, American International Pictures co-founder Sam Arkoff said Wood came into his office for the first time dressed as a woman.
 Wood directed many of his pornographic films in drag, but usually would not take the time to shave, which made for a bizarre sight, according to his friends.
 Wood always swore that he had never had a single homosexual relationship in his life, and was even considered quite a womanizer by many of his acquaintances.
-He said once that his greatest fantasy, though, was to be reincarnated as a gorgeous blonde.
+He once said that if he could have anything in life, it would be reincarnation as a blonde woman.

 Later years

-During the last fifteen years of his life, Wood depended almost entirely on writing pornography to earn a living, receiving about $1,000 per novel which he spent almost immediately on alcohol at the local liquor store.
-Friends have stated how, in his final years, he eventually stopped bathing, and that his apartment was so filthy he eventually would not allow friends to come over and visit any more because he knew they would be horrified to see how unkempt it had become.
+During the last 15 years of his life, Wood depended almost entirely on writing pornographic novels to earn a living, receiving an average of $1,000 per novel which he spent almost immediately on alcohol at the local liquor store.
+Friends have stated how, in his final years, he eventually stopped bathing, and that his apartment became so filthy that he eventually would not allow friends to come over and visit because he knew they would be horrified to see how unkempt it had become.
 Paul Marco said Wood was constantly moaning, "My God, I've given everything away.
 I should be a millionaire.
 I should have a million bucks right now!"

 Actor John Agar, an alcoholic himself, was drinking at Wood's apartment one day in the late 1960s when the afternoon news program erroneously announced Agar's obituary.
 Wood called the studio and told them that Agar was not dead.
-He told them "He's alive....he's sitting right here with me now!".
+He told them "He's alive... he's sitting right here with me now!".
 The story was corrected shortly thereafter.